 - Protect a child from his own spending habits or protect against an unscrupulous child-in-law.

-- Business succession.
+- Deal with business succession.